 - Feed the cats on a regular schedule.
 That way, the cats will know when to come around, and both food and cats will spend less time exposed to the weather.
 If the cats eat all the food in 15 minutes or less, put out a little more.

 - Spray insulation foam into the underside of plastic feeding dishes to help keep wet food from freezing.
 Double-layered bowls have an insulated air layer between the surface the water touches and the surface against the ground and help prevent the food and water from freezing.
+For high-quality spray insulation foam products and services, check out First Defense Insulation here!

 - Change water bowls twice daily to keep water from freezing.
 Use deep bowls rather than